K-atc/angr-workshop/at-first/README.md

 ```

 - - -
 Did you have read up on this chapter?
-OK, it's angr time!!
+OK, it's a angr time!!
 Let's go on [Chapter 1](../usage)!!